ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 ### Rise of the Nazis (National Socialist)

 * 1929: Great Depression
-* Massive unemployment (especially in youth ; this massively decreased )
+* Massive unemployment (especially in youth ; this massively decreased when Hitler reached power)
 * 50% decline in industrial production
 * Parliament deadlocked
 * Increase in extreme parties